Infant Toddler Gateways

 First Semester Details

-EDU 102 Foundations of Early Childhood Education Details 3
+ECE 102 Foundations of Early Childhood Education Details 3

 Prerequisites: (none)

-EDU 124 Health & Safety for Young Children Details 3
+ECE 124 Health & Safety for Young Children Details 3

-Introduction to the health, safety and nutritional needs of young children.
+Introduction to the health, safety, and nutritional needs of young children.
 Topics include eating habits, menu planning, safe food storage and handling, recognizing common health concerns, creating a safe environment, and principles of child first aid and CPR for infants and children.

 Prerequisites: (none)

-EDU 150 Caring for Infants and Toddlers Details 3
+ECE 150 Caring for Infants and Toddlers Details 3

 Study of the specialized needs of infants and toddlers, including the development of routines and environments that promote effective cognitive, motor and language development.
 Emphasis is placed on providing appropriate care, stimulating environments, and assessing the needs of infants and toddlers.
 Cultural and social diversity and the creation of partnerships with families and childcare facilities are integrated throughout the course.